Lohithz3/Angular9-SpaceX/README.md

 # SpaceX

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.12.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.0.

 ## Development server

-Clone the code and run npm install.
+Clone the code and run `npm install`.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Production server

+Clone the code and run `npm install`.

+Run `node server.js` for a dev server.
+Navigate to `http://localhost:8080/`.

 ## Code scaffolding